Scotland has given the world some of its finest engineers; here at HIJOBS we are willing to go toe-to-toe, head-to-head with anyone and argue that.

 Next time you are indulging in a little bit of coffee-break browsing, go online and visit engineeringhalloffame.org, the home of the Scottish Engineering Hall of Fame and feel very, very proud.

-About Network Rail: Network Rail is at the heart of revitalising Britain's railway.
-From Crossrail ' Europe's largest civil engineering project ' to investment in world-class stations and major programmes of electrification, we're involved in … Read more
+Network Rail is at the heart of revitalising Britain's railway.
+From Crossrail ' Europe's largest civil engineering project ' to investment in world-class stations and major programmes of electrification, we're involved in some of the … Read more